KSU Sports Reporting Class Tour Warner Brothers Discovery Sports

 The tour began in the studio where TNT hosts it weekly NBA show with Charles Barkely, Kenny Smith, Shaquille O’Neil and Ernie Johnson.
 Students were able to get a first hand look where the live sports shows come to life.

-KSU alum and associate sports producer Reginald King took time to speak with students about his pathway into the sports industry.
-King, who played basketball at Kennesaw talked to students about started out as intern and how you should never give up.
+KSU alum and Associate Director/Producer Reginald King took time to speak with students about his pathway into the sports industry.
+King, who played basketball at Kennesaw, talked to students about starting out as an intern and how you should never give up.

 Always keep going.
 All you have is that one.
 Trust me, you’ll get unanswered email, rejection letters, but don’t let any of that discourage you,” said King.